esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 * pass the modified accumulator on

 Handlers should store their return values in the accumulator; there are three ways to do it:
-* if it is a one-off value whch doesn't need to be passed on along with the accumulator (can be overwritten any time), `mongoose_acc:put(result, Value, Acc)`
+* if it is a one-off value whch doesn't need to be passed on along with the accumulator (can be overwritten any time), use `mongoose_acc:put(result, Value, Acc)`
 * if the value is to be passed on to be reused within the user's session use `mongoose_acc:put(Key, Value, Acc)`
 * if the value should be passed on to the recipient's session, pubsub node etc. use `mongoose_acc:add_prop(Key, Value, Acc)`